operator-framework/java-operator-sdk/docs/documentation/patterns-best-practices.md

 Kubernetes resources can operator in a stateless fashion, i.e. they do not need to maintain information about the state of these resources, as it should be possible to completely rebuild the resource state from its representation (that's what declarative means, after all).
-However, this usually doesn't hold true anymore when dealing with external resources and it might be necessary for the operator to keep track of this external state so that it is available when another reconciliation occurs.
+However, this usually doesn't hold true anymore when dealing with external resources, and it might be necessary for the operator to keep track of this external state so that it is available when another reconciliation occurs.
 While such state could be put in the primary resource's status sub-resource, this could become quickly difficult to manage if a lot of state needs to be